rodrigoarias/pr-to-file-action/README.md

 ## `committer-name`

 A string with the name that will be used as a committer for the added file.
-Default: `"PR-to-file-bot"`.
+Default: `"github-actions[bot]"`.

 ## `committer-email`

 A string with the email that will be used as a committer for the added file.
-Default: `"pr-to-file@bot.com"`.
+Default: `"github-actions[bot]@users.noreply.github.com"`.

 ## Outputs
 This action has no outputs.